Exploring Higgs EFT in $t\bar{t}hh$ at High Luminosity LHC: Results and Interpretations

 From the 95\% CL limits presented in Table~\ref{tab:limit-one-param} and the one-parameter $\chi^2$ distributions shown in Fig.~\ref{fig:chi-1p}, we observe that the PM:BDT approach in the single-lepton (SL) channel significantly improves the sensitivity compared to the cut-based $H_T$-binned SL analysis for all HEFT couplings, leading to visibly tighter confidence intervals.

 The dilepton PM:BDT limits are in general comparable to, though slightly weaker than, the SL PM:BDT results, reflecting the reduced statistics in the DL channel despite its cleaner final state.
-Nevertheless, the DL channel provides complementary sensitivity, especially for the coupling $c_{2g}$, for which the limits are slightly stronger in the DL channel.
+Nevertheless, the DL channel provides complementary sensitivity, especially for the coupling $c_{2g}$, for which the limits are slightly stronger in the DL channel, driven by the comparatively higher sensitivity of $\Delta\phi(\ell^+,\ell^-)$ to $c_{2g}$, see Fig.~\ref{fig:dist-bsm}.
 Furthermore the best constraints are obtained by combining the SL and DL channels within the PM:BDT framework.
 The PM:BDT (SL+DL) limits are consistently the most stringent, yielding an additional improvement of about 10–20\% over the individual channels.
 This demonstrates the clear advantage of multivariate techniques and channel combination in maximizing sensitivity to HEFT couplings at high luminosity.

+Let us now discuss the strongest results PM-BDT(SL+DL) limits quoted in Table~\ref{tab:limit-one-param} in view of the existing experimental ATLAS and CMS results which correspond either to the total Run 2 integrated luminosity or at best include the first 3 years of Run 3, thus corresponding to about 5–10\% of the total expected luminosity for HL-LHC.
+We note that the current ATLAS and CMS results are going to be soon surpassed by higher luminosity, higher recorded data and analysis tools quality of the Run 3 at LHC.
+ATLAS experiment~\cite{ATLAS:2025hhd} constrains the Higgs self-coupling modifier to $\delta\kappa_\lambda \in [-2.6,~5.6]$ at 95\% C.L., using the $b\bar b\gamma\gamma$ channel with 308~fb$^{-1}$, which is already stronger than our $t\bar t hh$ constraint of $\delta\kappa_\lambda \in [-16.5 ,~12.9]$ obtained at 3~ab$^{-1}$.

+The ATLAS~\cite{ATLAS:2024ish} and CMS~\cite{CMS:2025ngq} experiments constrain the Higgs contact interaction coupling $c_2$ from the ggF $hh$ process to $c_2 \in [-0.19,~0.7]$ with 140~fb$^{-1}$ and $c_2 \in [-0.28,~0.59]$ with 138~fb$^{-1}$, respectively.
+ATLAS~\cite{ATLAS:2024ish} also constrains the gluon–Higgs contact interaction coupling $c_{2g}$ from ggF($hh$) analyses, yielding $c_{2g} \in [-1.47,~1.14]$.
+These results are obtained by both experiments by combining several detailed ggF($hh$) analyses, each covering a wide range of possible Higgs decay channels.
+A recent ATLAS analysis~\cite{ATLAS:2026dvm}, using the $t\bar{t}hh$ process with 196~fb$^{-1}$ and covering a subset of decay channels of both the top quark and the Higgs boson, yields $c_2 \in [-3.9,~3.3]$.
+This process is also under study at CMS~\cite{CMS:2025jzc}.
+Comparing these experimental results on $c_2$ with each other, and moreover with those obtained in this work ($c_2 \in [-1.47, ~1.68]$, $c_{2g} \in [-25.6, ~23.7]$) under very different conditions, should be done with great caution from both experimental and theoretical perspectives.
+Nevertheless, for an integrated luminosity of 196~fb$^{-1}$, our projected limits on $c_2$ are slightly stronger than the current ATLAS bounds.